dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Resource Discovery
 Resource discoverability is at the heart of our design principles for creating REST APIs.

-HATEOAS, or Hypermedia as the Engine of Application State, is an architectural constraint of REST and is unique from other network architectures.
+This is primarily done with HATEOAS, or Hypermedia as the Engine of Application State.
+It is an architectural constraint of REST and is unique from other network architectures.
 We can use HATEOAS to enable resource and service discoverability for our clients without them requiring prior knowledge on the API.

 The term “hypermedia” refers to content that contains any link to any other forms of media, mainly text, images, or movies.